Skip to main content

 There is a risk that donated funds may be misused for the purpose of terrorism financing.

 The Australian Government Listed Terrorist Organisations website and a Consolidated List of all designated persons and entities are available as tools to assist the public in undertaking their due diligence checks.
-We also recommend reviewing the Australian Charities and Not-for-profits Commission website where it is possible to check if a charity is registered with ACNC as well as access useful information on donations more broadly.
+We also recommend reviewing the Australian Charities and Not-for-profits Commission (ACNC) website where it is possible to check if a charity is registered with ACNC as well as access useful information on donations more broadly.

 The Australian Government's funding agreements with partners contain strict requirements designed to assist Australia in meeting its counter-terrorism financing, anti-money laundering, anti-fraud and anti-corruption obligations.